Gear

 Pickups

-I like K&K westerns for acoustics.
-I’ve been into what Fishman’s been doing with pickups and amps for a while as well…
+I like K&K westerns for acoustics and I’ve been into what Fishman’s been doing with pickups and amps for a while as well…

 .